pshegde/GridImageSearch/README.md

 User can scroll down “infinitely” to continue loading more image results (up to 8 pages)<br>
 The following advanced user stories implemented are optional:

-Advanced: Robust error handling, check if internet is available, handle error cases, network failures<br>
+Robust error handling, check if internet is available, handle error cases, network failures<br>
-Advanced: Use the ActionBar SearchView or custom layout as the query box instead of an EditText<br>
+Use the ActionBar SearchView or custom layout as the query box instead of an EditText<br>
-Advanced: User can share an image to their friends or email it to themselves<br>
+User can share an image to their friends or email it to themselves<br>
-Advanced: Replace Filter Settings Activity with a lightweight modal overlay<br>
+Replace Filter Settings Activity with a lightweight modal overlay<br>
-Advanced: Improve the user interface and experiment with image assets and/or styling and coloring<br>
+Improve the user interface and experiment with image assets and/or styling and coloring<br>
-Bonus: Use the StaggeredGridView to display improve the grid of image results.
-Got an issue with this described below<br>
+Use the StaggeredGridView to display improve the grid of image results.
+Got an issue with this described below.
+So reverted this.<br>
-Bonus: User can zoom or pan images displayed in full-screen detail view<br>
+User can zoom or pan images displayed in full-screen detail view<br>

 How many hours did it take to complete?
-20<br>
+22<br>

 Resources included via Gradle:<br>
 https://github.com/loopj/android-async-http<br>